zheng129/programming-languages/big-ideas.md

 ## Meaning as a Quotient by an Equivalence Relation

 - The meaning of a fraction such as 3/6 is the set of all fractions that are equivalent such as 1/2, 2/4, 3/6, ...
-- The meaning of arithmetic expressions has been discussed in detail in [Lecture ]().
+- The meaning of arithmetic expressions has been discussed in detail in [the second lecture on syntax and semantics](https://hackmd.io/s/SyIA3Lx_Q).

 ## Semantics as a Structure Preserving Function

 - I could explain the  semantics (meaning) of German to you by translating German to English.
 This translation is a function that preserves the structure of the languages, for example, by mapping nouns to nouns and verbs to verbs, etc.
-- The meaning of arithmetic expressions has been discussed in detail in [Lecture ]().
+- The meaning of arithmetic expressions has been discussed in detail in [the lecture on syntax and semantics](https://hackmd.io/hILQksyiTUW4mXxxOSF7eQ).

 ## Computation as Rewriting to Normal Form